wizarud/wayOS/README.md

 - Additional Features such as Context Builder by using TSV or just the simple text for FAQ, Form, Quiz and Catalog that has the add to cart menu.

 ## Installation
-- Install as jar to the WEB-INF/lib of wayOS Web Project.
+- Install as jar to the WEB-INF/lib of [Play](https://github.com/wizarud/play) Web Project.

 ## Contributor